-of the elements of the ECT procedure except the electric stimulus), tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), combinations of antidepressants and neuroleptics, and placebos.
-The efficacy of ECT has been established most convincingly in the treatment of delusional and severe endogenous depressions, which make up a clinically important minority of depressive disorders.
+Studies of ECT in depression have used various control conditions for comparison, including "sham" ECT (eg. all of the elements of the ECT procedure except the electric stimulus), tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), combinations of antidepressants and neuroleptics, and placebos.
+The efficacy of ECT has been established most convincingly in the treatment of delugional and severe endogenous depressions, which make up a clinically important minority of depressive disorders.
 Some studies find ECT to be of at least equal efficacy to medication treatments, and others find ECT to be superior to medication.
-Not a single controlled study has shown another form of treatment to be superior to ECT in the short-term management of severe depressions.
-It must be noted, however, that those studies that found ECT to be superior to medication were not designed to study the persistence of this advantage of ECT beyond the short term.
+Not a single controlled study has shown another form of treatment to be superior to ECT in the short-term management of severe depressions, it must be noted, however, that those studies that found ECT to be superior to medication were not designed to study the persistence of this advantage of ECT beyond the short term.
 Moreover, the available evidence suggests that relapse rates in the year following ECT are likely to be high unless maintenance antidepressant medications are subsequently prescribed.
 Several studies suggest that ECT reduces symptoms in severely depressed patients who previously have not responded to adequate trials of antidepressant medication.
-The literature also indicates that ECT, when compared with antidepressants, has a more rapid onset of action.
+The literature also indicates that ECT, when compared with antidepressants, has a more rapid open of action.

-Delusional Depression
+Deluzional Depression